 The firm, which is entirely UK based, has around 80 partners and more than 430 staff.
 Its HQ is in Bristol, where VWV has two offices, but the firm also has offices in London, Watford and Birmingham.
 VWV clearly has a growth strategy: in January 2017 it merged with healthcare boutique Lockharts, and in June 2017 it announced a collaboration with Seabourne Lawleys, a private client firm based in Northwood.
 This was only a year after acquiring most of the commercial firm Matthew Arnold & Baldwin in Watford.

-The firm has around 20 trainees; it only had 16 about five years before and tends to recruit 8-10 annually.
+The firm has around 20 trainees; it only had 16 about five years before and tends to recruit eight to ten annually.
 The majority of trainees are based in Bristol and London, although aspiring lawyers can also apply to the Birmingham and Watford offices.
 London and Watford are where Jason Prosser, the training principal, sees the greatest opportunities for growth.

 The social life at VWV is highly regarded, with trainees reporting a “great mix of socials”.
 Events included “theatre trips, cheese and wine nights” and even “watching cricket at The Oval”.
 Meanwhile, the work/life balance is decent.
 Trainees “never work lunch” and report that the working day generally finishes at around 6pm.